ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Panaral reality is a moment of being without any need for individuality, identity or purpose.
 Without wanting to be or do anything except feel the satisfaction of being panaral and connected with the environment.

 The panaral experience isn't a new religion to identify with, we don't have to believe in it for it to work.
-It's not even really a skill, though humans may need to think this to learn it.
+It's not even really a skill, though humans may need to think along these lines to relearn it.

 It's a natural way of being, something animals just do without even thinking about.